 While you're healing, expect the discomfort to progressively improve.
 Contact your health care provider if the pain intensifies, you develop a fever or the wound produces a pus-like discharge.
 These could be signs and symptoms of an infection.

 Share your thoughts about episiotomy with your health care provider during your prenatal visits and when labor begins.
 Remember, though, to go into labor with an open mind.
 It'll take time for the baby to stretch the vaginal tissues to allow delivery, and sometimes the baby needs to be delivered before the vaginal tissues can stretch on their own.

 Count on your health care provider to respect your wishes about episiotomy — and to let you know when it's the safest option for you or your baby.

-- Toglia MR. Repair of episiotomy and perineal lacerations associated with childbirth. http://www.uptodate.com/index.
-Accessed May 2, 2012.
+- Toglia MR. Repair of perineal and other lacerations associated with childbirth. https://www.uptodate.com/contents/search.
+Accessed Sept.
+20, 2018.

 - Gabbe SG, et al., eds.
 Normal labor and delivery.
 In: Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, Pa.: Elsevier; 2017. https://www.clinicalkey.com.
 Accessed Aug.
 1, 2018.

 - Aasheim V, et al. Perineal techniques during the second stage of labour for reducing perineal trauma.
 Cochrane Database of Systematic Reviews. http://www.thecochranelibrary.com.
 Accessed Aug.
 16, 2018.

 - Butler Tobah YS (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Sept.
 7, 2018.Hale, RW, et al.